MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

         Set-DPMCredentials [-DPMServerName <String>] [-Type <AuthenticationType>] [Action <Action>] [-OutputFilePath <String>] [-Thumbprint <String>] [-AuthCAThumbprint <String>]
         ```

-    -   **-Type**—Indicates the type of authentication.
+    -   **-Type**-Indicates the type of authentication.
 Value: **certificate**.

-    -   **-Action**—Specify whether you want to perform the command for the first time, or regenerate the credentials.
+    -   **-Action**-Specify whether you want to perform the command for the first time, or regenerate the credentials.
 Possible values: **regenerate** or **configure**.

-    -   -**OutputFilePath**— Location of the output file used in Set-DPMServer on the protected computer.
+    -   -**OutputFilePath**- Location of the output file used in Set-DPMServer on the protected computer.

-    -   **-Thumbprint**—Copy from the Notepad file.
+    -   **-Thumbprint**-Copy from the Notepad file.

-    -   **-AuthCAThumbprint**—Thumbprint of the CA in the trust chain of the certificate.
+    -   **-AuthCAThumbprint**-Thumbprint of the CA in the trust chain of the certificate.
 Optional.
 If not specified, Root will be used.

 6. This generates a metadata file (.bin) that is required at the time of each agent install in untrusted domain.
 Make sure that the C:\Temp folder exists before  you run the command.
 Note that if the file is lost or deleted you can recreate it by running the script with the **-action regenerate** option.

 7. Retrieve the .bin file and copy it to the C:\Program Files\Microsoft Data Protection Manager\DPM\bin folder on the computer you want to protect.
-You don't have to do this, but if you don't you'll need to specify the full path of the file for the -DPMcredential parameter when you …
+You don't have to do this, but if you don't you'll need to specify the full path of the file for the -DPMcredential parameter when you

 8. Repeat these steps on every DPM server that will protect a computer in a workgroup or in an untrusted domain.